What is the easiest valid ID to get? You guessed it right: the postal ID.

 10. How to avail of the Postal ID Privilege Program?

 To maximize the benefits of a postal ID, use it to avail of the perks offered by partner establishments.

 However, note that only the cardholder can use the postal ID to get the perks under the privilege program.
 In addition, the privileges that come with the postal ID can't be used along with the merchant's other promos, senior citizen discount, student discount, and PWD discount.
 Choose only one promo with the higher discount.

 Here's how to use your postal ID as a privilege card:

 To sum up, the postal ID is evidently one of the easiest government IDs to get in the Philippines.
-So if you need one more valid ID, go ahead with your postal ID application.
+So if you need one more valid ID, make sure you know how to get a postal ID!

-(Photos from Philippine Postal ID website and Facebook page)
+- Photos from the Philippine Postal ID website and Facebook page